carissalow/rapids/docs/index.md

 8. **Reproducible code**.
 You can be sure your code will run in other computers as intended thanks to R and Python virtual environments.
 You can share your analysis code along your publications without any overhead.
 9. **Private**.
 All your data is processed locally.

 ## How is it organized?

-The `config.yaml` file is the only file that you will have to modify.
-It includes parameters to manage participants, data sources, sensor data, visualizations and more.

-All data is saved in `data/`.
-The `data/external/` folder stores any data imported by the user, `data/raw/` stores sensor data as imported from your database, `data/interim/` has intermediate files necessary to compute behavioral features from raw data, and `data/processed/` has all the final files with the behavioral features per sensor and participant.

-All the source code is saved in `src/`.
-The `src/data/` folder stores scripts to download, clean and pre-process sensor data, `src/features` has scripts to extract behavioral features organized in their respective subfolders , `src/models/` can host any script to create models or statistical analyses with the behavioral features you extract, and `src/visualization/` has scripts to create plots of the raw and processed data.

-There are other important files and folders but only relevant if you are interested in extending RAPIDS (e.g. virtual env files, docs, tests, Dockerfile, the Snakefile, etc.).
+In broad terms the `config.yaml`, `.env` files, participant files, and day segment files are the only ones that you will have to modify.
+All data is stored in `data/` and all scripts are stored in `src/`.
+For more information see RAPIDS' [File Structure](file-structure.md).